ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ### Minimum hardware requirements

 SETH - FYI, I LEFT THE CPU CORES AT 16 FOR EACH, PLEASE COMMENT IF YOU WANT ME TO CHANGE.
-HERE, THEY ARE ONLY 8 BUT READING THE TEXT ABOVE THE TABLE IN THIS TOPIC IT SAYS (The following table provides the minimum hardware requirements for.....): https://www.ibm.com/support/knowledgecenter/SSFC4F_2.0.0/install/hardware_reqs.html
+HERE: https://www.ibm.com/support/knowledgecenter/SSFC4F_2.0.0/install/hardware_reqs.html THEY ARE ONLY 8 BUT READING THE TEXT ABOVE THE TABLE IN THIS TOPIC IT SAYS....The following table provides the minimum hardware requirements for.....:

 | Master/Worker| Nodes | CPU (Cores/Node) | Memory (GB/Node) |
 |----|----|---|----|